 An underwater sparkling suit accompanied by a gold ringed saxophone (a tasseo-sound-experiment)

 A few months ago in the peak of the dark season that marked my first winter in Montreal, I spent an afternoon listening to the calming recitations of David Lynch.
 He was reading from his most recent book, Catching the Big Fish.
 As he mused on the joy of TM and the creative process, there was one passage that entwined our spirits like log lady and log: it was our mutual love for the Diner.
 “There’s a safety in thinking in a diner.
 You can have your coffee or your milkshake, and you can go off into strange dark areas, and always come back to the safety of the diner.”

 I had just recently moved to Montreal, and found myself carving many hours of time alone.
 I did a fair amount of night walking.
-I discovered that beyond the amphetamine after-hours, there is still a quiet spring of late night institutions to dwell in - many that have been left in tact for several decades.
+I discovered that beyond the amphetamine after-hours, there is still a quiet spring of late night institutions to dwell in.
 The Diner is one of them.
 At the Diner, I would meet a friend for coffee at any hour and frantically shoot the shit until the caffeine wore off.
 I would often venture to the Diner alone, ordering a plate of solitary fries, taking in the solace of the deep fried scented sanctuary.